gemrb/gemrb.github.io/GUIScript/functions/PlaySound.md

 **Parameters:**
   * SoundResource - a sound resref (the format could be raw pcm, wavc or  ogg; 8/16 bit; mono/stereo).
 Use the None python object to simply stop the previous sound.
+  * DefSoundIndex - the sound index into defsound.2da
   * channel - the name of the channel the sound should be played on (optional, defaults to 'GUI'
   * xpos - x coordinate of the position where the sound should be played (optional)
   * ypos - y coordinate of the position where the sound should be played (optional)